 Using your company or brand name is memorable and sets you apart from your area or professional competitors.
 A visitor is more likely to remember a unique name such as blinkcoffee.com.au than something like shopvillecoffeeshop.com.au (which could get confused with your competition across town shopvillecoffee.com.au).

 2. Keep it short, but not too short

 The shorter, the better.
-If your domain is janandmichaelscarpetcleaning.com.au, visitors are less likely to remember it; or it may be remembered as “that site with the really long domain name”.
+If your domain is janandmichaelscarpetcleaning.com.au, visitors are less likely to remember it; or be recognised as “that site with the long domain name”.

-However, we say don’t keep it too short because shorter domain names can often be considered ‘premium’ by the domain registry and come with a ‘premium price tag.
+However, don’t keep it too short because shorter domain names can often be considered ‘premium’ by the domain registry and come with a ‘premium price tag.
 Abbreviated domain names are fantastic for ease of communication, but they may not be memorable for people who are not already familiar with your brand.
-If you’re going for a short-and-sweet domain, pair it with another name that’s a bit longer and contains a full word from your brand name (such as blinkcs.com.au or blinkcoffee.com.au).
+If you’re going for a short-and-sweet domain, pair it with another slightly longer name containing an entire word from your brand name (blinkcs.com.au or blinkcoffee.com.au).

 3. No brand name?
 Try generating one

 If you haven’t established a unique name for your business yet, or have not considered using one, create one for your online presence.
 A brand name should be memorable, easy to communicate and sound trustworthy.

 If you’re stuck on ideas for a name, we recommend using Shopify’s Business name generator for some ideas.
 This tool will generate some random names that don’t already exist as brand names in their database.
 This tool cannot check outside of Shopify for the names it generates, so create a shortlist of the ones you like the most and research to see if any other businesses like yours use these names.

 4. Consider registering extra domains if your brand name could be easily misspelled